-Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted By Jennifer Aniston
+Brad Pitt Felt ‘Betrayed’ By Angelina Jolie And Comforted by Jennifer Aniston

 Brad Pitt has been hurt perhaps more than anyone, except perhaps for the children of the marriage.
 It was 15-year-old Maddox’s interjection into the grown up talk between Brad Pitt and Angelina Jolie that was apparently the last straw.

 Brad Pitt’s reaction was the rallying cry for Angelina Jolie to file for divorce.
 In a way, it seems most unfair that a boy can’t express a bit of teenaged angst to his father, without having to feel he broke up his parent’s marriage.
-It certainly isn’t Maddox’s fault, but he could be construing it that way.
+It certainly isn’t Maddox’ fault, but he could be construing it that way.

 Jennifer Aniston understands the hurt that Brad Pitt is feeling, perhaps better than anyone he knows.
 When Pitt reached out to Jennifer she proved what a big heart she truly has.
 Even though Jennifer Aniston is married to Justin Theroux, she made time for her ex.